-- The service worked hard to instil a culture of care in which staff truly valued and promoted people's individuality, protected their rights and enabled them to develop and flourish. - The registered manager was visible in the service, approachable and took a genuine interest in what people, staff, family, and other professionals had to say. - The registered manager worked directly with people and led by example. - Staff felt respected, supported and valued by the registered manager which supported a positive and improvement-driven culture. - The provider promoted equality and diversity in all aspects of the running of the service. - The provider set a culture that valued reflection, learning and improvement and they were receptive to challenge and welcomed fresh perspectives. - The provider and staff put people's needs and wishes at the heart of everything they did. - People's equality, diversity and human rights were respected.
+- The service worked hard to instil a culture of care in which staff truly valued and promoted people's individuality, protected their rights, and enabled them to develop and flourish. - The registered manager was visible in the service, approachable and took a genuine interest in what people, staff, family, and other professionals had to say. - The registered manager worked directly with people and led by example. - Staff felt respected, supported, and valued by the registered manager which supported a positive and improvement-driven culture. - The provider promoted equality and diversity in all aspects of the running of the service. - The provider set a culture that valued reflection, learning and improvement and they were receptive to challenge and welcomed fresh perspectives. - The provider and staff put people's needs and wishes at the heart of everything they did. - Staff relationships with people were caring and supportive.
+Staff provided care that was kind and compassionate.
+A relative commented, "The care and support [person's name] receives is absolutely wonderful." - People's equality, diversity and human rights were respected.
 The service's vision and values centred around the people they supported.
 The organisation's statement of purpose documented a philosophy of maximising people's life choices, encouraging independence and people having a sense of worth and value.
-Our inspection found that the organisation's philosophy was embedded in Easterbrook Farm.
+Our inspection found that the organisation's philosophy was embedded in Acorn Manor.
 For example, people were constantly encouraged to lead rich and meaningful lives.